ronan22/ctl-utilities/README.md

 The configuration is loaded dynamically during startup time.
 The controller scans **CONTROL_CONFIG_PATH** for a file corresponding to pattern
 "onload-bindername-xxxxx.json".
 When controller runs within AAAA binder it searches for "onload-audio-xxxx.json".
-First file found in the path the loaded any other files corresponding to the same pather are ignored and only generate a warning.
+First file found in the path the loaded any other files corresponding to the same path are ignored and only generate a warning.

 Each bloc in the configuration file are defined with